jjyr/godwoken-original/docs/design.md

 Godwoken is an experimental optimistic rollup implementation to provide a generalized account-based programming layer upon Nervos CKB.

-> Many people reference rollup as layer-1.5, layer-2, or even layer-1(by trust-level).
-This document references the optimistic rollup as layer-1.5 to distinguish it with layer-1.
+> Some people refer to Rollup as layer-1.5; some people think it's layer-2, or even layer-1(by trust-level).
+This document refers to Rollup as layer-1.5 to distinguish it with the layer-1 CKB.

-> Since we are still WIP, this document may not accurately reflect every detail in the current project.
-But the core idea described in this document should be stable.
+> Since we are still WIP, this document may not reflects every details in the project.

 We try to solve two problems: scalability and aggregation.

 ### Scalability

-Godwoken applies optimistic rollup architecture to promise scalability, the godwoken transactions designed to be light-weight than the layer-1 transaction; it takes less size and does not perform on-chain verification.
+Godwoken applies optimistic rollup architecture to promise scalability; the godwoken transactions designed to be light-weight; it takes less size and does not perform on-chain verification.

 ### Aggregation